How to Apply

-Upon completion of grants, a final report that outlines program outcomes will be required.
+Upon completion of the grant period, a final report that outlines program outcomes will be required.
+Deadlines for grant reports are discussed and agreed to prior to signing a Grant Agreement, but are generally due roughly 30 days after completion of the program.
 Depending on the grant amount and grant length, an interim report on any significant accomplishments or program changes may also be required.
 Final reports to the Foundation should compare and contrast the actual program activities, short-term outcomes, and long-term impact with the projections offered in the application.
 Grantees who have not completed a final grant report will not be eligible for future funding.

-If you are returning to this site to complete a saved application, review the status of a previously submitted application, or access your grant requirements, you can access them on your My Account page by clicking here:
+If you are returning to this site to complete a saved application, review the status of a previously submitted application, or access grant requirements such as a final grant report, you can access them on your My Account page.

-If you have questions or require assistance with the application, please email us at email@example.com.
+If you have questions, visit our Frequently Asked Questions page.
+If you still can’t find what you need or require assistance with the application, please email us at email@example.com.